dotnet-school/dotnet-redis/04-ObjectsAsJsonStrings.md

   There can be two approaches to dealing with this :

   - Use `Json` or `Protobuf`  to represent your object as string/binary in redis values
-  - Map your object yourself to Redis types like [Hashes](https://redis.io/topics/data-types#hashes), List, Set etc.
+  - Map your object yourself to Redis types like [Hashes](https://redis.io/topics/data-types#hashes), List, Set etc  and store as separate keys

 - We will use the Json serializer, and create an extension to `IDatabasee` interface to add two new methods for saving and reading objects from Redis: